library-data-platform/ldp/doc/Admin_Guide.md

-Beginning with LDP 1.0, a numbered branch will be created for each release; for example, `1.2-release` would point to the latest version of LDP 1.2, e.g. `1.2.5`.

-The `-release` branches are the most stable versions, and `current` is the least stable; `master` is somewhere in between in terms of stability.
+Beginning with LDP 1.0, a numbered branch will be created for each release; for example, `1.2-release` would point to the latest version of LDP 1.2, e.g. 1.2.5.
+The `-release` branches are the most stable in the source repository.

 ### Before installation